-Dutch law does not require that an employment agreement must be concluded in writing.
-However, some terms of employment do have to be put in writing to be valid, eg, probationary periods and a non-competition clauses.
-Furthermore, the employer has to provide each employee with a written or electronic statement containing a specific list of particulars within one month of commencing work (Article 7:655 DCC) such as place of work, position, duration, notice period, number of holidays and whether or not the employee will participate in a pension scheme.
-Nevertheless, it common practice to put these particulars in an employment contract.
-In the event a collective labour agreement is applicable, it is sufficient to refer to that agreement with respect to the particulars that are arranged in such agreement.
+Dutch law does not require an employment agreement to be concluded in writing.
+However, some terms of employment do have to be put in writing in order to be valid – eg, probationary periods and non-competition clauses.
+Furthermore, the employer has to provide each employee with a written or electronic statement containing a specific list of particulars, some within one week and others within one month of commencing work (Article 7:655 of the DCC), such as place of work, position, duration, notice period, number of holidays and whether or not the employee will participate in a pension scheme.
+Nevertheless, it is common practice to put these particulars in an employment agreement.
+If a collective bargaining agreement (CBA) is applicable, it is sufficient to refer to that agreement with respect to the particulars that are arranged in such agreement.

 The Working Hours Act (Arbeidstijdenwet) provides, among other things, for rules relating to the maximum number of working hours, minimum rest periods, overtime, shift work and night work.
-The rules about working hours are specified in the Working Hours Decree (Arbeidstijdenbesluit).
-The Working Hours Decree sets out, inter alia, that most working hours regulations do not apply to workers with a salary exceeding three times the minimum wage.
+The rules about working hours are specified in the Working Hours Decree (Arbeidstijdenbesluit), which sets out, inter alia, that most working hours regulations do not apply to workers with a salary exceeding three times the minimum wage.

-Further, the Working Hours Decree provides additional regulations with regard to healthcare, mining and a number of other sectors.
-If employers do not comply with some of the rules, this may result in administrative fines or criminal sanctions.
+Furthermore, the Working Hours Decree provides additional regulations with regard to healthcare, mining and a number of other sectors.
+If employers do not comply with some of the rules, this may result in the imposition of administrative fines or criminal sanctions.

 Maximum Working Hours

-All companies need to act in accordance with the Working Hours Act.
-This Act stipulates inter alia, the mandatory daily and weekly rest, working on Sunday, maximum working hours, working at night, and on-call duties.
+All companies need to act in accordance with the Working Hours Act, which stipulates, inter alia, the mandatory daily and weekly rest, working on Sunday, maximum working hours, working at night and on-call duties.
 The Working Hours Act provides for specific rules regarding pregnant employees.

-According to the Working Hours Act, employees are allowed to work for a maximum of 12 hours per day or 60 hours per week (overwork included); the average working hours per week over a 16-week period may not exceed an average of 48 hours or an average of 55 hours over a four-week period.
+According to the Working Hours Act, employees are allowed to work for a maximum of 12 hours per day or 60 hours per week (overwork included); the average working hours per week over a 16-week period may not exceed 48 hours, or 55 hours over a four-week period.
 The normal weekly hours usually vary between 36 and 42.
-Deviation from these rules shall only be valid if provided for in a collective labour agreement, or agreed with the relevant employee representation body (in most situations the works council).
+Deviation from these rules shall only be valid if such is provided for in a CBA or agreed with the relevant employee representation body (in most situations the works council).

-In general, employees must have eleven successive hours of rest in each successive period of 24 hours.
-The Working Hours Act allows companies to slightly deviate from this rule, should the nature of the work or the company’s circumstances require this (for example for companies that work in shifts where, due to technical reasons it is not possible to interrupt the production process).
+In general, employees must have 11 successive hours of rest in each successive period of 24 hours.
+The Working Hours Act allows companies to deviate from this rule slightly if the nature of the work or the company’s circumstances require this (eg, for companies that work in shifts where it is not possible to interrupt the production process, due to technical reasons).

 Shift Work and Overtime Work

-Overtime or shift work pay is not regulated; rules on additional compensation can usually be found either in a collective labour agreement, if applicable, or in the employment agreement.
-In case no such agreement has been made, employees are entitled to the statutory minimum rate of pay for overtime work or additional time off from work with pay in accordance with, at a minimum, the statutory minimum rate of pay.
+Overtime or shift work pay is not regulated; rules on additional compensation can usually be found either in a CBA, if applicable, or in the employment agreement.
+If no such agreement has been made, employees are entitled to the statutory minimum rate of pay for overtime work or additional time off from work with pay in accordance with, at a minimum, the statutory minimum rate of pay.

-It is common practice that the remuneration of higher paid employees is inclusive of compensation for overtime.
-Contracts for highly paid employees generally include a clause in the employment contract which expressly states that the employee is not entitled to compensation for overtime work.
+It is common practice for the remuneration of higher paid employees to be inclusive of compensation for overtime.
+Contracts for highly paid employees generally include a clause in the employment agreement that expressly states that the employee is not entitled to compensation for overtime work.

-There is no specific legal definition for a part-time worker.
-There are no specific limits on the use of part-time workers and also no mandatory requirements for employment contracts specific to part-time employees.
-Employers are not allowed to discriminate between employees based on differences between working hours unless such discrimination can be objectively justified.
+There is no specific legal definition of a part-time worker.
+There are no specific limits on the use of part-time workers and also no mandatory requirements for employment agreements that are specific to part-time employees.
+Employers are not allowed to discriminate between employees based on differences between working hours, unless such discrimination can be objectively justified.

 Conditions of employment have to be applied pro rata, unless it is infeasible or discriminatory to do so (eg, the working hours an employee is allowed to spend on obligatory training); therefore, part-time workers are entitled to pro rata equal pay, social benefits, paid holidays and leave.

-Each employee aged 21 or older, is entitled to receive a salary which equals at least the minimum wage rate as set under the Minimum Wage and Minimum Holiday Allowance Act.
-The minimum wage rates are reviewed twice a year – in January and July.
-The rates are based on a full-time employment.
-Certain elements, such as holiday allowances end year-end bonuses are not included when determining whether or not the employer has complied with the obligation of paying the minimum wage.
+Each employee aged 21 or older is entitled to receive a salary that equals at least the minimum wage rate as set under the Minimum Wage and Minimum Holiday Allowance Act.
+The minimum wage rates are reviewed twice a year, in January and July, and are based on full-time employment.
+Certain elements, such as holiday allowances and year-end bonuses, are not included when determining whether or not the employer has complied with the obligation of paying the minimum wage.

-All employees, regardless of their age, are entitled to a statutory minimum holiday allowance of 8% of their gross annual wage.
+All employees are entitled to a statutory minimum holiday allowance of 8% of their gross annual wage, regardless of their age.
 Benefits such as year-end bonuses and other bonuses are not included when calculating the employee’s holiday allowance.
-Overtime payments are included when calculating the employee’s holiday allowance since overtime payments have to be paid in accordance with the minimum wage.
+Overtime payments are included when calculating the employee’s holiday allowance, since overtime payments have to be paid in accordance with the minimum wage.